CalvinLoke/bad-apple/README.md

 My own video can be found [here](https://www.youtube.com/watch?v=AZfrXrk3ZHc).

 # Performance optimizations
-Currently, my implementation of results in an incremental error over time, which results in the frame accucracy drifting.
+Currently, my implementation of a rudimentary static `time.sleep()` function results in an incremental error over time.
+This thus leads to the frame accucracy drifting.

 I am also looking into improving frame extraction and generation times.